ray-project/ray/doc/source/ray-air/getting-started.rst

 AIR is currently in **beta**.
 If you have questions for the team or are interested in getting involved in the development process, fill out `this short form <https://forms.gle/wCCdbaQDtgErYycT6>`__.

-For an overview of the AIR libraries, ecosystem integrations, and their readiness, check out the latest `AIR ecosystem map <https://docs.ray.io/en/master/_images/air-ecosystem.svg>`_.
+For an overview of the AIR libraries, ecosystem integrations, and their readiness, check out the latest :ref:`AIR ecosystem map <air-ecosystem-map>`.

 Next Steps
 ----------